Sheth108/predicting_fantasy_football_scores/README.md

-# predicting_fantasy_football_scores
-Linear Regression Model to Predict Fantasy Football Scores for Quarterbacks:
+# Predicting Fantasy Football Scores for Quarterbacks

 This was my first real data science project.
+I used data scraped from fantasydata.com in order to create a linear regression model to predict fantasy points a quarterback would score in a week given the averages of prior statistics related to the quarterback and the defense they were playing that week.
 Below is a short description of the purpose of each file.

 ## Scrape Game Data One Team